I Got U: Critical reception

-Critical reception for the single was overwhelmingly positive.
+The song received widespread critical acclaim.
 Robert Copsey praised the track for containing "all the summertime essentials: steel drums, Balearic synths and a myriad of earworm hooks" and noted that its choice of sample was "brave" but "sensitive enough that the essence of the original isn't lost".
 He also commended the vocal delivery of Kelli Leigh, describing it as "at times ... hauntingly similar to Whitney's".
 Lacy Kelly said that the song created a "calming vibe with a low steady beat, weaving piano between steel drums and Kelli Leigh's beautiful voice".
 In addition, Beatsmedia.com's William Michael called it "perfect for those laid back Balearic moments.
 Containing a cool laid back vibe, sweet piano chords and calypso rhythms "I Got U" has summer vibes written all over it and it when that unmistakable Whitney vocal comes in that you know this is one special record indeed".
 Jamieson Cox of Pitchfork called the song, "a blast of sunlight and warm, humid air, flecks of steel drum, vocal samples, and a joyous, radiant vocal take."